metarooster/modui/README.md

 modui.Page(fn=translate, config=model.config).launch()
 ```

 3. This sample will launch a local web server serving the generated page on [http://localhost:7860](http://localhost:7860/).
-Here is what it looks like in the web browser.
+Setting the `share=True` parameter on the `launch()` call will temporarily host the URL in a public share, useful when the UI is launched from a remote machine e.g. when sharing out a UI to others or running it inside a Repl, etc. Here is what the generated UI should look like in a web browser.

 ![Sample screenshot](./images/sample_screenshot.jpg)

+Sent from Mail for Windows